 Water is the unsung hero of the nutrition world.
 We need it for every single bodily process, from brain function, to energy maintenance, to digestion and bowel movements, to feeling full and satisfied.
 Sometimes we’re not hungry, we’re just thirsty!
-Start with getting a minimum of two litres of water a day, and work your way up to three to five litres.
+Start with getting a minimum of two liters of water a day, and work your way up to three to five liters.
 Set timers on your phone to remind you to drink water, invest in a good water bottle, and get a friend on board to help you stay committed to your hydration mission.
 Don’t discredit the healing powers of water for weight loss.
 It’s inexpensive, easy, and improves every part of our body.
-If plain water doesn’t cut it for you try naturally flavoured waters with fruit and herbs!
+If plain water doesn’t cut it for you try naturally flavored waters with fruit and herbs!

 4. Eat All the Vegetables

 It’s the oldest line in the book – “eat your vegetables”, but it turns out your mother knew what she was talking about.
 Veggies are weight loss powerhouses.
-They contain all the vitamins, minerals and fibre we need to promote digestion, regulate our bowel movements, keep us full and keep the weight off.
+They contain all the vitamins, minerals and fiber we need to promote digestion, regulate our bowel movements, keep us full and keep the weight off.
 Veggies are a great replacement for grains and other starchy carbohydrates.
 Load up on veggies first, and you may find yourself not missing the bread!
 Satiety trick; lightly cook your veggies in grass-fed butter, they’ll be delicious, help you stay full, and help keep the pounds off.
 Try this teriyaki chicken veggie skillet for your next meal.

 5. Spice up your life

 One major drawback to dieting is feeling unsatisfied with food.
 Not feeling full, or pleasure from eating is the main reason for breaking a diet, but there’s no need for meals to be bland!
-Use herbs and spices to promote flavour, and promote weight loss!
+Use herbs and spices to promote flavor, and promote weight loss!
 Certain spices, like cinnamon and cayenne stimulate the digestive system and help get things moving.
 Other herbs like garlic, ginger or turmeric support the immune system and lower inflammation which further promotes weight loss.
 And most importantly, herbs and spices make food delicious, and what more could we ask for than healthy food that tastes amazing and helps us lose weight!

 Bonus Tip: Intermittent fasting